This event is history, please check out the NEXT SESSION

 The solution involves, and is used by humans, so the investigation studies the culture and characteristics of the people involved in the solution.
 The investigation is quick, but thorough enough to prevent any nasty surprises for the development team.

-Stories are fundamental to most agile development, However, if they are to be useful, the stories must be the right stories.
-This section gives you an approach to writing more valuable stories – stories that address the real customer problems.
+Stories are fundamental to most agile development.
+However, if they are to be useful, the stories must be the right stories.
+This section gives you an approach to writing the right stories, ones that address the real customer problems.

-We also demonstrate how story maps give you a more descriptive and usable backlog.
-Story maps are the ideal repository for both the information you are discovering, the stories needed for the development cycles.
+We also show you how story maps give you a more descriptive and usable backlog.
+Story maps are the ideal repository for the information you are discovering, and the stories needed for the development cycles.

 This section reviews the course and points out how by being agile, business analysis can be done quickly.
 We also look at other aspects of business analysis, how to break down silos, the minimal amount of effective documentation.

 We take a look at lean thinking, and how the agile business analyst can avoid waste, unevenness and overburden.